bmth-arg-wiki/bmth-arg-wiki.github.io/pages/characters/elena-lauren.md

 # Elena Lauren

 Elena Lauren is [Dallus Lauren](dallus-lauren)'s wife and a mother to [Ren](ren) and [Lyra](lyra-lauren).
-We do not know what she looks like yet, although she is likely to share traits with her brother Ren.
+We do not know what she looks like yet, although she is likely to share traits with her son Ren.

 ***